Why depression makes everything feel pointless

 They judge their productivity, compare themselves to others who seem to be managing, or feel guilty for not functioning as they think they should.
 That shame sits on top of the low mood and makes everything feel even more stuck.
 Instead of recognising that they are struggling with something real, they accuse themselves of failing at ordinary life.

-Shame also tends to increase isolation, which deepens depression further.
-It is one of the most damaging elements of the cycle and also one of the least discussed.
+Shame also increases isolation, which deepens depression further.
+It damages the cycle significantly and also gets the least attention.

 Time distortion